MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/searching-by-compatibility.md

 ![Item display page with PSEditions](../../Images/packagedisplaypagewithpseditions.PNG)

-### Search for packages in the gallery UI which works on PowerShellCore
+### Search for packages in the gallery UI that work on PowerShell Core

 Use Tags:"PSEdition_Desktop" and Tags:"PSEdition_Core" to filters the packages on PowerShell Gallery.